Table of Contents

 The endorsement rules apply even if no compensation or money is exchanged or if the service member is or is not directly employed by the company they are representing.

 Solicitation, especially when it occurs when a senior ranking member approaches someone of a junior rank is strictly prohibited.

 - Does my verbal endorsement of a product to other military personnel result in compensation of any form for myself or my family?
 Or, is it simply a review based upon personal experience?

 - Am I speaking to this product or organization as a private citizen or as a ranking member of the military?

 - Does my affiliation or endorsement for political organizations or representatives fall under permissible activities under the Hatch Act?

-The Ethics Counselor’s Deskbook provides structure and guidance for outside employment as well as a template for leadership to use as a counseling tool when secondary employment is considered.
+The Ethics Counselor’s Deskbook provides structure and guidance for outside employment.
+It also works as a template for leadership to use as a counseling tool when secondary employment is considered.

-Many service members utilize programs such as Hiring Our Heroes to gain insight as to what opportunities are available to them during service, during the transition from service, and afterward as a veteran.
+The program Hiring Our Heroes provides military personnel with opportunities available to them.
+It highlights prospects for them during service, during the transition and afterward as a veteran.

 - Are my personal finances in order or should I first consider a review or seek professional guidance?